microsoft/d365bcdv/samples/Business Events/Preview/README.md

 To preview the new feature of business events on Business Central, you can/should:
 1. Create/upgrade a Business Central environment with *Dynamics 365 Business Central 2023 Wave 1 Release* (**22.x**).
 On **22.0/22.1**, you'll need to build an extension that implements our *Dynamics 365 Business Central* catalog of sample business events, while on **22.2 or higher**, our business events are already added/built in.
 1. If you're on **22.0/22.1**, collect the source files published here to build and install the above mentioned extension.
 1. On Business Central app, use the assisted setup to connect your Business Central environment to a Dataverse environment, on which you want to submit subscriptions and receive notifications of business events.
-This will guide you to install the *Business Central Virtual Table (Preview)* plugin from AppSource that enables business event subscriptions/notifications on your Dataverse environment.
+This will guide you to install the *Business Central Virtual Table* plugin from AppSource that enables business event subscriptions/notifications on your Dataverse environment.
 Make sure that you install the latest version that supports business events (**1.023093.3 or higher**).
 1. Assign the *Ext.
 Events – Subscr* permissions set to Business Central users who want to subscribe to specific companies for their business events.
 1. On Power Apps maker portal, find and edit the **Business Central Virtual Data Source Configuration** table to refresh Business Central catalog with sample business events on your Dataverse environment.
 1. On Power Apps maker portal, create Power Automate flows with the **When an action is performed** trigger that query Business Central catalog, submit subscriptions, and receive notifications of business events on your Dataverse environment.